 Mental models show us that as humans we have biases and Daniel Kahneman recognized that our decision making is based on fast-thinking, before even considering all of the data.

 The brain does this to save energy since brain powering takes quite a lot of calories to work :).

 Many times we base decisions on what we know, our frame of reference, and our experiences without really considering the other facts.
 Whether that is in the form of articles or people, we must take the time on tough decisions (or big decisions that affect the team) with care.

-Interestingly enough, if we are asked an outlandishly difficult question, we will actually substitute with a question we do have knowledge on and answer that question instead (our brains are weird huh?).
+Interestingly enough, if we are asked an outlandishly difficult question, we will substitute it with a question we have knowledge on and answer that question instead (our brains are weird huh?).

 Here's my favorite quote from the book that helped me see a different perspective on doing this better, not only at work but all relationships in my life!